Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

 ---
 layout: default
 title: Creating a SMAPI mod
 intro: Ready to make your own mod?
 This page will guide you from creating an empty project to building a small mod that runs on Linux, Mac, and Windows.
+If you just want the quick version, see the <a href="#quick-start"><em>quick start</em> section</a>.
 ---

 ## Introduction